Ella-Hoeppner/easl/README.md

   * closures and higher-order functions
   * extend vector arithmetic to arbitrary-sized arrays, including multidimensional arrays
   * tuples and anonymous structs
+  * typeclasses? arithmetic could be implemented by a "Num" typeclass so that it could be implemented on arbitrary structs in addition to vectors